 |Target audience’s age||Tagalog is more familiar to the older audiences as Filipino consists of some loan words from other languages that older generations might not understand.||For younger target audiences, you should consider using Filipino.|

 |Types of documents||Educational materials or formal documents, usually legal ones are written in Tagalog.||Filipino is usually used in daily conversations as it sounds more natural, modern, and adaptive.|

 |Locations||Tagalog-speaking regions and provinces such as Central Luzon Region, Southern Luzon, Bangsamoro, and Bicol Region.||Filipino is mostly used in Metro Manila, the National Capital Region, and some urban centres of the archipelago.|

 In general, if you need to translate your company’s business documents such as contracts and product information or your target is at provincial markets as listed above, we recommend using Tagalog translation services.

 In case you are still wondering which is the best choice for your project, contact GTE Localize for a free consultancy.
-With extensive regional knowledge and years of experience in the translation and localization, we give you the best solution from a team of talented native translators from the Philippines.
+With extensive regional knowledge and years of experience in translation and localization, we give you the best translation solution from a team of talented native translators from the Philippines.